 New safety management systems have been developed to include change management and risk management systems.
 Change management is key, helping people to focus on what is within their sphere of control.
 With forecasts uncertain scenario planning is important.
-The definition of success has changed and for now, stability is seen as success.
+The definition of success has changed and for many currently, stability is seen as success.
+Viability depends on adapting to the changing needs of the business as well as the impacts of COVID-19.
+An innovative and flexible approach is needed to meet current demands while at the same time developing capability to ensure future needs are met.